esgf2-us/intake-esgf/doc/quickstart.md

 A catalog in `intake-esgf` initializes empty.
 This is because while intake-esm loads a large file-based database into memory, we are going to populate a catalog by searching one or many index nodes.
-The ESGFCatalog is configured by default to query a Globus (ElasticSearch) based index which has information about holdings at the Argonne Leadership Computing Facility (ALCF) only.
-We will demonstrate how this may be expanded to include other nodes later.
+The ESGFCatalog is configured by default to query a Globus-based index which has information about holdings at the Argonne Leadership Computing Facility (ALCF) only.
+We will demonstrate how this may be expanded to include other nodes [later](configure).

 ```{code-cell}
 cat = ESGFCatalog()